Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 When Will the Depo-Provera Lawsuit Be Settled?

-The Depo-Provera litigation is still in its early stages.
-The cases have been consolidated into MDL No. 3140, and the litigation is currently in the discovery phase, where the parties exchange documents, take depositions, and present expert testimony.
+The Depo-Provera cases have been consolidated into MDL No. 3140, and the litigation is currently in the discovery phase, where the parties exchange documents, take depositions, and present expert testimony.

 Several critical milestones are approaching:

-- May 26–28, 2026: Daubert/Rule 702 hearings on general causation — where the court will evaluate whether the scientific evidence linking Depo-Provera to meningioma is sufficient
+- July 27, 2026 (Pensacola): Daubert/Rule 702 hearing on general causation — rescheduled from June 24–26; the court will evaluate whether the scientific evidence linking Depo-Provera to meningioma is sufficient

 - 2027 and beyond: Additional bellwether trials expected